 When you’re struggling with your mental health, one of the first questions you might ask is:

-Both play essential roles in mental health care, but they offer different forms of support.
-At Mind Health Group, we believe that understanding your treatment options is the first step toward real, lasting relief.
-This guide breaks down the differences between psychiatry and therapy—and how they can work together for your well-being.
+Both psychiatry and therapy play essential roles in mental health care, but they offer different types of support.
+At Mind Health Group, we believe that understanding your treatment options is the first step toward lasting relief.

 What Is Psychiatry?

-Psychiatry is a medical specialty focused on the diagnosis, treatment, and prevention of mental health disorders.
-Psychiatrists are medical doctors (MDs or DOs) who are licensed to prescribe medications and provide medical treatment for conditions like:
+Psychiatry is a medical specialty focused on diagnosing, treating, and preventing mental health disorders.
+Psychiatrists are medical doctors (MDs or DOs) who can prescribe medications and provide medical treatment for conditions such as:

 -